johnwcowan/r7rs-work/RangesCowan.md

 Returns two values which are ranges.
-The first value contains all elements of *range* from the zeroth element to the indexth element exclusive.
+The first value contains all elements of *range* from the zeroth element to the *index*th element exclusive.
 The second value contains all elements of *range* from the *index*th element inclusive to the last element.